dynport/urknall/README.md

 urknall does not require any extra software to be installed on the target host (except bash) and has no dependencies.
 It's designed to be used and shipped as a standalone binary (executable).

 urknall __is not a framework__ but a library.
 There is no (and probably never will be) `urknall provision <my host>` binary.
-We are also keen on providing building blocks that simplify the life of developers and system operators, but not give them a copy&paste-blueprint for a complex setup that will hardly ever fit their need completely.
+We are also keen on providing building blocks that simplify the life of developers and system operators rather than giving out blueprint-recipes for complex setups that will hardly ever fit their needs completely.

 To use urknall you need start with creating a __custom go application__ (either binary or script) and adding the commands which are executed on targets step by step.